March of the Living: Planting commemorative plaques

+State Museum reported the following: "Participants in the March placed numerous wooden plaques bearing the names of victims at the site, intended to represent Jewish tombstones (matzevot).
+Some of these plaques were laid along the nearby railway tracks, adjacent to the platform where German SS physicians carried out the selection of Jews deported from occupied European countries for extermination at Auschwitz."

+Professor Oren Stier relates that on the March of the Living, participants were told to:

+"plant plaques with the names of the dead in the ruins of the crematoria; this planting was linked with the planting of trees by participants in Israel later on in the voyage.
+(19) One of the March participants describes the two plantings as a contrast between darkness and light, death and new life (Stier 1995: 60–61)."

 Documentaries and publications

 In 1988, the March of the Living program began with around 1500 Jewish high school students and teachers from North America, France, and Israel.
 The very first documentary film on the program was made during this time, following the Florida March of the Living delegation.
 This was an Emmy Award-winning film with Suzanne Lasky Gerard directing, while Colleen Dewhurst and Jonathan Silverman provided the narration, and the soundtrack was by Vadim Dreyzin.
 The film was updated by director in 2023, and titled "The March of the Living: Then and Now."
 In 1993, "For You Who Died I Must Live On...Reflections on the March of the Living" was published by Mosaic Press.
 The book was edited by Eli Rubenstein, and featured the experiences from participants on the March from its first four years.
 It was subtitled, "Contemporary Jewish Youth Confront the Holocaust."
 The book won the 1994 Canadian Jewish Book Award.